AdobeDocs/federated-audience-composition.de-DE/help/compositions/activities/enrichment.md

    >[!NOTE]
    >
-   >Die **Schaltfläche &quot;Ausdruck bearbeiten&quot;** im Bildschirm zur Attributauswahl können Sie erweiterte Ausdrücke erstellen, um das Attribut auszuwählen.
+   >Mit der Schaltfläche **Ausdruck bearbeiten** im Bildschirm zur Attributauswahl können Sie erweiterte Ausdrücke zur Auswahl des Attributs erstellen.

 <!--PAS VU SUR INSTANCE: You can select two types of enrichment data: a single enrichment attribute from the target dimension, or a collection link.
 Each of these types is detailed in the examples below: